songweizhi/Binning_refiner/README.md

 1. (Reminder) As CheckM is a memory eating program, CheckM_qsuber.py will submit one job for each input/output bins.
 This will become annoying if you have hundreds of bins, as the same number of emails will influx your email account!

-        # Binning Refiner scripts are implemented in python3, please use python3 instead of python, path to python3 executable on Katana:
+        # Binning Refiner scripts are implemented in python3, please use python3 instead of python, path to python3 executable on Katana is:
         /share/apps/python/3.4.3/bin/python3

         # Modules need to be loaded: